-Some of the ways in which the Adults' Health and Care (AHC) Headquarters function supports the delivery of Adult Social Care services include: Please provide a short description of the service / policy/project/project phase Ensuring that the right services are in place to meet residents' needs including care at home, residential and nursing care, and that suitable providers are contracted to deliver outsourced services; Providing information and advice to people and communities, working with them and voluntary sector organisations to prevent and reduce demand for social care services, including through grant funding; Arranging necessary packages of care with residents and providers, and processing payments; Transforming our services, and monitoring and analysing performance, to ensure the most efficient use of our resources and ongoing quality of care.
-Please explain the new/changed service/policy/project There is an increased focus across the Hampshire Health and Care System upon closer working between Hampshire County Council (HCC) and the Hampshire and Isle of Wight and Frimley Integrated Care Boards (ICBs), to meet the health and social care needs of Hampshire residents.
+Please provide a short description of the service / policy/project/project phase Some of the ways in which the Adults' Health and Care (AHC) Headquarters function supports the delivery of Adult Social Care services include: Ensuring that the right services are in place to meet residents' needs including care at home, residential and nursing care, and that suitable providers are contracted to deliver outsourced services; Providing information and advice to people and communities, working with them and voluntary sector organisations to prevent and reduce demand for social care services, including through grant funding; Arranging necessary packages of care with residents and providers, and processing payments; Transforming our services, and monitoring and analysing performance, to ensure the most efficient use of our resources and ongoing quality of care.
+Please explain the new/changed service/policy/project There is an increased focus across the Hampshire Health and Care System upon closer working between Hampshire County Council (HCC) and the Hampshire and Isle of Wight a Frimley Integrated Care Boards (ICBs), to meet the health and social care needs of Hampshire residents.
 Our focus is upon improving ways of working and achieving greater cost efficiencies across our collective resources.
 As consideration for this, the County Council will take steps to ensure that commissioning and brokerage support for the procurement and ongoing management of services provided to the NHS, is appropriately recompensed.
 This would generate increased income for the Adults' Health and Care Directorate to reinvest into services.